 Labelling can be done with the displayed on-screen keyboard or an external USB keyboard.
 The on-screen keyboard is context sensitive and shows only the allowed character and symbols.

-Long Labels can contain up to 10 characters and short labels can contain up to six characters.
+Long Labels are displayed along the bottom of each touchscreen and can contain up to 10 characters.
+Short labels are displayed on the LCD displays located on the Fader panel and can contain up to six characters.